Skip to content

 Types of Data Loss Prevention Strategies

 Storing sensitive data is no longer done on local machines and networks.
-We live in a world where structured and unstructured data is stored not just on-premise but also on the cloud.
-It’s often shared over networks.
-As a result, your risk of data exposure grows.
+Modern organizations store structured and unstructured data in the cloud more than on-premise, which means it’s shared over networks.
+As a result, your potential for data exposure grows.
 Therefore, you need to implement appropriate DLP strategies tailored to different environments to protect sensitive data.

 Network DLP